 Please read the information in the link below carefully before determining whether you require an Irish visa.

-If you wish to travel to Ireland to attend the World Library and Information Congress 2020 in Dublin, you should apply for your visa at least 3 months advance in order to allow sufficient time for the consideration of visa applications and the issuing of decisions.
+If you wish to travel to the Republic of Ireland to attend the World Library and Information Congress 2022 in Dublin, you should apply for your visa at least 3 months in advance in order to allow sufficient time for the consideration of visa applications and the issuing of decisions.

 Visa applications can be made using the link below.

-When you arrive in Ireland, holders of Irish visas will be required to pass through an immigration check carried out by the Garda National Immigration Bureau (G.N.I.B.) who will check the reason for travel, grant or refuse entry to the State and specify the duration of stay permitted, which will be evidenced by a stamp in the traveller’s passport.
+When you arrive in the Republic of Ireland, holders of Irish visas will be required to pass through an immigration check carried out by the Border Management Unit (BMU) who will check the reason for travel, grant or refuse entry to the State and specify the duration of stay permitted, which will be evidenced by a stamp in the traveller’s passport.

-Please ensure you have your invitation letter, proof of accommodation and other supporting documents to hand to show to the immigration officer on arrival in Ireland.
+Please ensure you have your invitation letter, proof of accommodation and other supporting documents to hand to show to the immigration officer on arrival in the Republic of Ireland.

-Please check the The Irish Naturalisation and Immigration Service (INIS) website for all official information on Visa requirements
+Please check The Irish Immigration Service website for all official information on Visa requirements